AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 13. (**Verify connectivity with your controller**) You are now successfully logged into CoPilot.
 To verify Copilot has connected successfully to your controller, from the CoPilot dashboard, confirm that you can see your resource inventory across all clouds in your multi-cloud network that is managed by Aviatrix Controller.
 Confirm that the inventory tiles show the number and status of each of your managed resources and the global location of your managed VPCs/VNets are represented on the geographic map.

-14. (**Verify the cluster is intact via CoPilot**) In the CoPilot application, go to Settings > Cluster > Cluster Status to check the status of the cluster instances.You can also review the cluster details in Settings > Cluster > Cluster Settings.
+14. (**Verify the cluster is intact via CoPilot**) In the CoPilot application, go to Settings > Cluster > Cluster Status to check the status of the cluster instances.
+You can also review the cluster details in Settings > Cluster > Cluster Settings.

 15. (**Verify the cluster is intact via the AWS environment**) In your EC2 console, check the following: